Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 All services under original Medicare and Medi-Cal will be covered by under Cal MediConnect.
 In addition, there will be a supplemental vision and transportation benefit that includes yearly eye exam, $100 copay for glasses and contacts every two years, and 30 one-way transports to medical appointments or other health-related trips.
 The plan also will provide additional care coordination support for those who need it.

 There are no additional costs to join MediConnect but beneficiaries should check their Cal MediConnect plan about costs associated with Medicare Part D and to make sure their medications are covered.

 It is important to note that choices for physicians and hospitals will be limited in Cal MediConnect plans.
 You will need to make sure that your preferred doctor and hospital are part of whichever option you choose.
 If you want to keep your coverage for Cedars-Sinai and its physicians, you need to sign up for the L.A.
 Care plan.
 Referrals for specialty care will need to be coordinated through your primary care provider.
-For more information, call 844-CS-MEDIS (844-276-3347).
-Available 24 hours a day or email firstname.lastname@example.org.
+For more information, call 844-CS-MEDIS (844-276-3347), available 24 hours a day or email firstname.lastname@example.org.